Staff API | Getting Started

 Follow these steps to update employee job data:

 Obtain an authentication token and set the request headers.
-See Authentication for a description and example of how an integrator token can be generated.
+See Authentication for a description and example of how a token can be generated.
 For additional, see Getting Started with APIs.

 Send a POST request to the /External/General/Employee/[ID]/Jobs endpoint to create one or multiple job records for a single employee.